JarvusInnovations/gitsheets/docs/README.md

 ## Declare a sheet

-To declare a sheet named `todos`, create a file in your git repository at `.gitsheets/todos.toml`:
+To declare a sheet named `todos` for example, create a file in your git repository at `.gitsheets/todos.toml`:

 ```toml
 [gitsheet]